Lubenz007/lubenz007.github.io/_posts/2023-05-13-AzureUsage.md

 You need to enable webhook in Teams and add the webhook to the script.
 And create a Service Principal with access to the subscription you want to monitor.

+Service Principal
 ```powershell
 az ad sp create-for-rbac --name "tmp" --role contributor --scopes /subscriptions/0692777c --sdk-auth
 ```

-main.yml for github actions, it runs every day at midnight.
+Github actions, it runs every day at midnight.

 ```yaml
 # File: .github/workflows/workflow.yml